RyanMeaux1990/RyanMeaux1990.github.io/README.md

 2. Demonstrate the ability to develop solutions to solve logic problems.
 3. Updating and managing databases.
 4. Using, updating, and managing data structures.

-### Justification
-The reason why I chose to include this artifact is because it was 100% created by me, and I think it is some of the best coding work that I have done.
-I believe that the entire app really does demonstrate my abilities, from the UI Design, to the simpleness of the app, and the use and design of the database.
-For this module the app was improved by adding in a form of a two step authentication.

 ### Course Objectives
 For the first step I proposed to include the app by introducing a form of two factor authentication, and this week I implemented a two factor authentication.
 I would like to be able to implement a two step authenticator API.